eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 **Recap from Part 2**

-In [Part 2](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part02.html), we saw that a C2 compilation has essencially 3 steps (see `Compile::Compile`):
+In [Part 2](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part02.html), we saw that a C2 compilation has essentially 3 steps (see `Compile::Compile`):
 - Parse and potentially inline code recursively.
 This gives us the C2 IR.
 - `Optimize`: this is where the heavier optimizations take place.
 - `Code_Gen`: we generate machine code from the IR.